openstack/freezer/README.rst

                         If no default is set, logging will go to stderr as defined by use_stderr.
 This option is ignored if log_config_append is set.
-  --log-format FORMAT   DEPRECATED.
-A logging.Formatter log message format
-                        string which may use any of the available logging.LogRecord attributes.
-This option is
-                        deprecated.
-Please use logging_context_format_string
-                        and logging_default_format_string instead.
-This option
-                        is ignored if log_config_append is set.
-  --lvm-auto-snap LVM_AUTO_SNAP
-                        Automatically guess the volume group and volume name for given PATH.
   --lvm-dirmount LVM_DIRMOUNT
                         Set the directory you want to mount the lvm snapshot to.
 If not provided, a unique name will be generated